susanlum/susanlum/README.md

 - 👋 Hi, I’m @susanlum from Penang, Malaysia
+- 🌱 I have attended 14 months Post Graduate Program in Data Science with Careerera (www.careerera.com)
 - 🌱 I’m a Mathematics with Economics graduate from Universiti Malaysia Sabah in 2014
 - 🌱 Past working experience as Commercial Banking Relationship Manager @ OCBC Bank Penang branch from Nov 2014 to June 2022

-- 🌱 I'm currently pursuing Data Science course and taking baby steps into Data journey
-- 💞️ I’m looking to collaborate on Data Science and Machine Learning projects
+- 💞️ I’m looking forward to collaborate on Data Science projects

 - 📫 Let's connect via: